 The Apple Watch Nike+ model begins at $369 and are available in both 38mm and 42mm sizes.
 The co-branded model features an aluminum case and a Nike sport band.

 Special Hermés versions, the Apple Watch Series 2 Hermés edition, start at $1,149, feature a stainless steel case and Hermés dress and Apple sport bands.
 Unique models are available in 38mm and 42mm versions.

-The flagship luxury version remains the Apple Watch Edition, which with Apple's Series 2 release boast ceramic cases.
+The flagship luxury version remains the Apple Watch Edition, which with Apple's Series 2 release boast white ceramic cases.
 The Watch Edition models start at $1,249 for 38mm models and $1,299 for 42mm versions.